 If you observe these simple steps on a daily basis, it increases the efficiency of the work carried out by Bruxelles-Propreté and the municipalities :

-- Take out your bags or containers at the appropriate collection days and times to put out your bags.
+- Put out your bags or containers at the appropriate days and times to put out your bags.

 - Do not throw your waste on the street, near bottle banks or by public litter bins.